Jethet/wiki-hh/Databases/SQLqueries.md

 `DELETE FROM bookings WHERE id = 4;`

 **DELETE CASCADE**
 When deleting records in PostgreSQL, foreign key relationships that may exist between these records and records in a  different table.
 Using the DELETE CASCADE option ensure that all child records are also deleted when a parent record is  deleted.

+**DROP TABLE to delete**
+`DROP TABLE table_name;` This statement is used to remove a table definition and all associated data, indexes, rules,
+triggers, and constraints for that table.